Training & development: Conducting an interview

 - Posted by Chantal Mariotti

 Sound interviewing techniques can keep you out of trouble.
 Know what to ask, and what not to ask during the interviewing process.
-Being prepared and organized is extremely important when it comes to interviewing a potential new hire.
+Being prepared and organized is extremely important when it comes to interviewing a potential employee.
 Have a list of questions that you want to ask the candidate and make sure they pertain to the specific job position as this can help you determine whether this candidate is fit for the role.
-To avoid any legal issues, never asking questions about the candidate’s personal life but rather focus on work-related questions.
-After all, this individual is a prospective employee and you want to ensure that they are qualified for the position, and that they are a good fit for your team.
+To avoid any legal issues, avoid asking questions about the candidate’s personal life but rather focus on work-related questions.
+After all, this individual is a prospective employee and you want to ensure that they are compatible with the job’s role and responsibilities.

-Make sure that all interested persons complete a job application in order to become “a candidate”.
+The employment application.
+Make sure that all interested persons complete a job application in order to become “a candidate.”
 With the proper language on your employment application, you will have obtained permission from the candidate to check his/her references at a future date.
-It also confirms your commitment to being an equal employment opportunity employer; without discrimination, and informing them of the “employment at will”.
-We recommend that you indicate at the bottom of your employment application.
+It also confirms your commitment to being an equal employment opportunity employer, without discrimination, and informing them of the “employment at will.”
+We recommend that you indicate at the bottom of your employment application M/F/D/V – Male, Female, Disabled, Veterans to reiterate your commitment to equal opportunity for all.

 Document the interviews; do not write on the employment application; that is a legal document.
 Take notes on a separate piece of paper and staple/clip them to the application form.
 Make sure ALL candidates complete an employment application.
 By having accurate and documented information, you can easily keep records and revisit your notes once you have assessed all applicants.
 Take note of important and interesting statements that can help you remember the candidate when it’s selection time.
 This will also come in handy when you need to shortlist specific candidates.